 When in doubt, ask.

+Long gone are the days when asking sweetly could get you a first-class upgrade on a flight, but it’s worth a try if you’re not satisfied with your current seat assignment.
 Once you reach your gate, ask whether any new seats have opened up.
-If other passengers upgrade to business class or don’t show up for the flight, you might get lucky and grab a better assignment.
+If other passengers upgrade to business class or don’t show up for the flight, you might get lucky and grab a better seat assignment.

 Keep the agent informed.